YAL-Game-Things/Parkitect-guide/0600-Tracked-Rides.md

 Apart of depending on whether you're meeting expectations for the ride type, there are also some contributing factors:
 -  **Decoration**
 	Per earlier, decoration rating of ride and/or queue can increase excitement.
 	You can view per-segment decoration ratings in the Graphs tab.
+	Maximum decoration contribution varies by ride type.
 -  **Ride length**
 	Tracked rides that are less than 35 seconds long are penalized, so it's good to not make your rides *too* short.
-	Technically rides have optimal length that adds a little excitement, but the bonus is so small that it's not worth pursuing.
+	Technically rides have optimal length that adds a little excitement, but the bonus is so small that it's usually not worth pursuing.
 -  **Intensity**
 	Rides with intensity above 90 are also penalized, though the effect is not noticeable unless you go way overboard with it.
 -  **Underground transitions**